Dracopristis: Description

 The type specimen of Dracopristis hoffmanorum is around 2.06 m in length, although some earlier sources erroneously state lengths of up to 2.5 m.
-Although the specimen is crushed, the skull, gill arches and dorsal fins remain in articulation, and the pelvic girdle and anal fins are particularly well preserved.
+Although the specimen is crushed, the skull, gill arches and dorsal fins remain articulated, and the pelvic girdle and anal fins are particularly well preserved.
 D. hoffmanorum had an elongated and dorsoventrally (from top to bottom) flattened body, which is also indicated by the shape of preserved soft tissue impressions and the arrangement of articulated patches of dermal denticles.